 Strength to this Generation

-By David Hill | May 5, 2025
+David P. Hill Jr. | May 2025

 "O God, do not forsake me, until I declare Your strength to this generation" (Psalm 71:18 KJV).